p-Mart/ML_Project/README.md

 Contains base functions for different types of nodes, which are used in the Layers class.
 * #### Layers.py
 Contains different layer classes which are passed into the Network class.
-Current layers are: Sigmoid, Relu, and Softmax.
+Current layers are: Sigmoid, Relu, and Softmax, and Max Pooling.
 (Note that softmax only works for categorical crossentropy at the moment)

 *Usage:*